ICT4LT Module 3.2

 3.12 Feedback

 One of the advantages of multimedia technology is the computer's immediate response to a touch of a key or a mouse click, which is very useful when dealing with feedback in reaction to the learner's performance in completing an activity or exercise.
 Learners, we have observed, tend to find it encouraging to read or hear immediate positive feedback when they have completed an exercise successfully.
 A considerable variety of text, audio or text and audio messages can appear/be heard at random and graded according to learner achievements.
 In a number of exercises feedback can be programmed depending on the number of attempts and a specific score given to each of these.
 We can include appropriate feedback for a "correct answer", a "partially correct answer", an "incorrect answer", or even exercise-specific feedback when a combination of options is required in order to complete an exercise successfully.
 An adequate way of offering positive feedback, for example, could be to have the audio file of a particular exercise play when a correct answer is given.
-Feedback, of course, has to be meaningful - and, if possible, intrinsic rather than extrinsic.
+Feedback, of course, has to be meaningful - and, if possible, intrinsic feedback rather than extrinsic feedback.
 See:

 If extrinsic feedback is used it should always be clear what kind of mistake has been made, and the feedback should provide not only awareness as to where the mistake lies, but also how to improve the learner's performance.
 Wherever possible, one should avoid abrupt statements such as "No", "Incorrect, try again", but instead provide constructive criticism and try to anticipate and predict our learners' behaviour when completing an activity.
 This may be achieved by carrying out - prior to the design stage - an error analysis based, for instance, on L1 interference.